Magotchi/lpid-core-documents/LPID core documents.md

 - b) Challenges of adopted Party planks believed by a delegate to be in conflict with the Statement of Principles shall be referred in writing, during the Regular Convention, to the Judicial Committee by the delegate requesting action for consideration.
 The challenge shall specify in what manner the plank is believed to be in conflict, The Judicial committee shall consider the challenge, decide whether the plank in question conforms to the Statement of Principles, and make a report stating the justification of their decision to the floor of the convention.
 If the plank is found to be in conflict by the Judicial Committee, it shall be declared null and void, but can be reinstated in the platform by a three-fourths vote of the Regular Convention delegates.

-### Section 6
+### Section 6 - Publicity Committee

 The Publicity chair shall have the responsibility for publicizing the Party and its activities and for such other duties as may be assigned by the Executive Board.
 With the help and cooperation of the Executive Board, the Publicity chair shall select a working publicity committee to assist in the fulfillment of such chair's duties.

-### Section 7
+### Section 7 - Legislative Watch Committee

-Legislative Watch Committee - The purpose of this committee is to review legislative proposals and make recommendations for rejection or support.
+The purpose of this committee is to review legislative proposals and make recommendations for rejection or support.
 The Committee's primary purpose is to ensure that the Party's stance on a legislative proposal meets the state and national platform principles.
 The Committee may consider party member and/or third party organization input.
 The Committee may also provide technical support in drafting of proposals or bills where appropriate.

 ### Section 8